-Tobacco is not permitted to be planted in England. lest it should interfere with corn necessary for your subsistence.
+Tobacco is not permitted to be planted in England, lest it should interfere with corn necessary for your subsistence.
 Rice you cannot raise.
-It requires Your summer is too short. eleven months. not the laws, denies you this product.
+It requires eleven months.
+Your summer is too short.
+Nature, not the laws, denies you this product.